Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Introduction

-Next we relate the theory of spectral invariants to the Lagrangian Floer theory.
 Let $L$ be a relatively spin Lagrangian submanifold of $M$.
-In \cite{fooo:book} we associated to $L$ a set $\mathcal M_{\rm weak,def}(L;\Lambda_+)$, which we call the {\it Maurer-Cartan moduli space}.
+In \cite{fooo:book1} we associated to $L$ a set $\mathcal M_{\rm weak,def}(L;\Lambda_+)$, which we call the {\it Maurer-Cartan moduli space}.
+(See also Definition \ref{bulkMCelement}.)

-\begin{rem} The Maurer-Cartan moduli space that appears in \cite{fooo:book} uses the Novikov ring $\Lambda_+$.
-A technical enhancement to its $\Lambda_0$-version was performed in \cite{fooo:bulk,fukaya:cyc} using the idea of Cho \cite{cho:Bfield}.
-We include it in this paper.
+\begin{rem} The Maurer-Cartan moduli space that appears in \cite{fooo:book1} uses the Novikov ring $\Lambda_+$.
+A technical enhancement to its $\Lambda_0$-version was performed in \cite{fooo:bulk,fukaya:cyc} using the idea of Cho \cite{cho:Bfield}, which is used in this paper.
 In this introduction, however, we state only the $\Lambda_+$-version for the simplicity of exposition. \end{rem}

 The Maurer-Cartan moduli space comes with a map